 Do you want to start a balcony garden?
 Start a small balcony garden with simple steps.
 This article will give you an idea of how to make a balcony garden.
 Also, also check out a few balcony gardening tips for beginners that will help you to start and grow your balcony garden.

 Don’t worry, we have your back.
 ‘Balcony Gardening’ is not as complicated as it seems.
 With these pointers, you can not only have a beautiful garden up and running without much hassle, but also maintain it well.

 Let us check out how to make a balcony garden step by step.

 Let us see step by step how to make a balcony garden?
 Follow the steps to create a balcony garden.

 Step-1: Society Regulations

 Before taking the plunge planning a Balcony Garden, be sure the society you live in is okay with it, the same is the case with rented apartments – check with your landlord if the contract allows you to have plants either indoors or on the balcony.

-Most societies encourage plants but have regulations in place for potted plants in balconies, including their weight, the height you can place them at, nets and other safety equipment to be installed, hanging pots from hooks that are already provided, or specific places in the balcony ceiling where you can drill holes for the same, mounting cabinets and planters on walls to name a few.
+Most societies encourage plants but have regulations in place for potted plants in balconies.
+It includes their weight, the height you can place them at, nets and other safety equipment to be installed, hanging pots from hooks that are already provided, or specific places in the balcony ceiling where you can drill holes for the same, mounting cabinets, and planters on walls to name a few.

 There are stricter regulations for a drainage outlet for the spillover water as well as regular checks for mosquitoes and other insects in collection trays under pots.